reify-james-vickers/lein-additions/README.md

 Similar purpose to debux and hashp, but has some different functionality: `trace-ns` can be used to add tracing output to an entire namespace, and `trace-forms` can see which form is failing.

-#### [postmortem](https://github.com/athos/Postmortem) - capture and log things

-Sort of the REPL-driven alternative to libraries like hashp and debux.
-Haven't used this much.

 #### string interpolation (from [org.clojure/core.incubator](https://github.com/clojure/core.incubator))

 This allows you to do string interpolation in clojure via `<<`, something I wish was built-in.
 Note this will only work for you so don't use it in production code (only for your debugging purposes) unless it's part of e.g. `project.clj`.